 Colgate’s Soaky Santa ad from 1962

-This one’s even better.
+This Christmas ad's better.
 While the “Fill a stocking full of fun with a Santa full of soaky” might seem like a mouthful, what’s next is better:

 “The fun bath kids love… and when it’s empty, it’s a toy!”.
 Talks about its benefits in a short and concise way.

 Plus the Santa is very cute with its red chubby cheeks and his hand on his belly.

 To me, this is Santa.
 This jolly guy was created by illustrator Haddon Sundblom back in 1931 and modeled after his friend, Lou Prentice.
 Coca Cola paid Sundblom $1000 to design what would become the classic interpretation of Santa.

 And the Santa I grew up seeing on tv in the Coca Cola trucks tv ad which is my all time favorite Christmas ad.
 To this day it gives me chills.